lopezdp/ProjectPortfolio/assets/resume.md

 * **Languages:** English, Spanish, Portuguese

 ## Projects
-2017 - **Houston, TX**
+2017 - **Houston, TX.**

 **CFS Command & Data Dictionary Full Stack Web Application**

-* Developing a GUI that interacts with a PostgreSQL database (the CCDD), to allow users to analyze the spacecraft command & telemetry data in the CDD (without requiring them to have training on PostgreSQL itself).
+* Developing a GUI that interacts with a PostgreSQL database (the CCDD), to allow users to securely analyze the spacecraft command & telemetry data in the CDD (without requiring them to have training on PostgreSQL itself).
-* Developing a scaleable backend using Node.js, & Express.js utilizing an MVC Architecture for deployment to additional servers for use by the Orion AA2 team members by follwing a REST architecture for optimal [software reuse](https://en.wikipedia.org/wiki/Code_reuse).
+* Developing a scalable backend using Node.js, & Express.js utilizing an MVC Architecture for deployment to additional servers for use by the Orion AA2 team members by following a REST architecture for optimal [software reuse](https://en.wikipedia.org/wiki/Code_reuse).
 * Building an authentication system to allow for multiple users on the application, a Bug Tracking database in PostgreSQL & providing an API to persist data for the project.
-* Completing error checking & debugging of over 3000 lines of code to ensure the quality of the project requirements to deploy an application that met the quality standards of the Orion AA2 team.
+* Completing error checking & debugging of over 10,000 lines of code to ensure the quality of the project requirements to deploy an application that met the quality standards of the Orion AA2 team.

 ---

-2017 - **Miami, FL**
+2017 - **Miami, FL.**

 **SeaBots Augmented Reality Network**

 * Completed the 3d Modeling, 3D Printing, & Engineering of a network of ROV’s & Semi-Submersibles that are capable of cleaning plastic particulates from the ocean & recovering crude oil from the surface of the ocean in Fusion360.
 * Developed an iOS Augmented Reality gaming prototype that allows users to control & engage with the submersibles to provide a platform that allows users to participate in the cleanup & mitigation of large scale global disasters.
 * Developed a web site at www.SeaBots.tech to crowd fund the project to raise money for the complete development of the project beyond the prototype phase.

+## Open Source Innovations & Publications
+August 2017 - **Houston, TX.**

+**National Aeronautics & Space Administration (NASA)** *eNTR: 1499100524*

+* The vision for the CCDD Web Utility is for it to be released as an Open Source project alongside the Core Flight Software CDD as a member of the Core Flight Software Tool Suite.
+The CCDD Web Utility will be useful to any CFS project that decides to use the CCDD tool even if it is not a CFS project.
+Because of the configurability and extensibility, it can be used abstractly by any project team requiring distributed access to persistent data contained inside a CCDD project database.

+---

 ## Experience
 *June 2017 − Present*